 In order to keep the time and effort for the editorial staff and the editing procedure as low as possible, we ask for notification of the following recommendations.
 The editors reserve their right to send articles back for further revision if they are not written in the requested style.

 For all articles, an abstract and keywords (in German and in English) are needed.
 Please hand in your respective suggestions.
 The abstract should not exceed a total length of 500 characters (incl. spaces).
 The authors receive a page proof after the preparation of the manuscripts in order to review and approve their articles.
 At this point of the process, only small and “real” corrections are possible.
 Further small shortenings and necessary adaptations by the editorial staff - with regard to the journal as a whole - have to be respected.

-The articles (incl. footnotes, annotations and list of literature) should comprehend 8 to 10 pages (about 25000 to 30000 characters incl. spaces).
+The articles (incl. footnotes, annotations and list of literature) should comprehend 8 to 10 pages (about 25000 to 30000 characters incl. bibliography and spaces).
 The manuscripts have to be proofread and should not include any formatting, such as manual syllable divisions, unnecessary breaks, and highlighting by bold style.

 Please use the decimal classification for structuring the text, with a maximum of three levels, and mind a clear systematic hierarchy.
 Annotations have to be organized as footnotes with continuous numbers and should be reduced to a minium.
 Please use the automatic footnote function of your writing program.

 Please write in a gender neutral language, phrase vividly, and clarify the process of your argumentation, the methodical procedure, and the possible consequences (practical implications?).
 Please emphasize central terms, which are relevant for your argumentation, with italic type.
 Please write names neither in small capitals nor in CAPITALS, and set no spaces between abbreviations (e.g. instead of e. g.).